-And here’s another one that will really amaze you: The ACT (one of the tests students take to see if they’re ready for college) states in their research “the academic level a student reaches in eighth grade is more important in predicting success in college and career than what is achieved in high school.”*
+The ACT (a pre-college test, like the SAT) states in their research “the academic level a student reaches in eighth grade is more important in predicting success in college and career than what is achieved in high school.”*

-The easiest thing to do is just to to keep doing math over the summer.
-That might mean finishing the book your student was working on last year if it is unfinished, or beginning next year’s level early would work.
+The easiest thing to do is just to keep doing math over the summer.
+That might mean finishing the book your student was working on last year if it is unfinished.
+Or if he’s finished, beginning next year’s level early would work.

 My very favorite math review books are the Key to Fractions, Key to Decimals, Key to Percentages, etc., series by Key Curriculum Press, available at Christianbook.com and Amazon.com.
 I love this series because the explanations are clear and they’re practical.
 Instead of just worksheets (and you know I hate worksheets), they use real-life applications.

-Book 2 “Book 2 focuses on Adding, Subtracting, and Multiplying.”
+2. “..
+Adding, Subtracting, and Multiplying.”

-Book 3 “Book 3 covers multiplication and division, remainders, place value, word problems and more.”
+3. “…multiplication and division, remainders, place value, word problems and more.”

 (These are also available used on Amazon.com, which might be cheaper.
 Note that you need to buy an answer key as well as the student book.”

 You could always compromise and have him read something you helped pick out for the first half of reading time, then read whatever he wanted for the second half.
 If you get stuck, let me know in the comments and I’ll post some ideas of our favorites books in a few different genres.

 This is a great time to have your middle school student write a few paragraphs every week or so about what she learned and her favorite part of the experience.
-A middleschooler should be able to self-edit as well.
+A middle schooler should be able to self-edit as well.
 Have her look over her writing after she’s finished to make sure it: